Homomesy in products of three chains and multidimensional recombination

+\begin{example} We demonstrate Corollary \ref{cor:rotsym} using the poset $[2] \times [2] \times [2]$.
+Figure \ref{fig:rotsymcolumns} highlights in red two columns in our poset, $L^{1,2}_{1,2}$ and $L^{2,1}_{1,2}$.
+Because $(1,2)$ and $(2,1)$ are antipodal elements in the poset $[2] \times [2]$, we can apply Corollary \ref{cor:rotsym} to these two columns.
+Note that the corollary is valid for any $\mathrm{Pro}_v$.
+We show an example orbit of $\row$ in Figure \ref{fig:rotsymcolumns_orbit}.
+The orbit we chose has size five.
+Additionally, if we sum the cardinality of the order ideals in the columns $L^{1,2}_{1,2}$ and $L^{2,1}_{1,2}$ over the entire orbits, we obtain ten.
+Therefore, the average over the entire orbit is $10/5=2$, which is the value $c$ when expressing the poset in the form $[2] \times [b] \times [c]$.
+Additionally, if we select any other orbit, the corollary tells us we will obtain an average of 2. \end{example}

-Pechenik further generalized the results of \cite{TabHomomesy} and the result stated in Theorem \ref{thm:tabhom}.
-From this, we get a more general analogue of Corollary \ref{cor:rotsym}.
+Pechenik further generalized the results of \cite{BPS2016} and the result stated in Theorem \ref{thm:tabhom}.
+From this, we obtain a more general analogue of Corollary \ref{cor:rotsym}.
 We summarize the relevant definition and theorem below.

-\begin{definition}[\cite{Frames}] The \textit{frame} of a partition $\lambda$ is the set \textbf{Frame}($\lambda$) of all boxes in the first or last row, or in the first or last column. \end{definition}
+\begin{definition}{\cite[Section 1]{Pechenik2017}} The \textit{frame} of a partition $\lambda$ is the set \textbf{Frame}($\lambda$) of all boxes in the first or last row, or in the first or last column. \end{definition}